ESCIP/escip.github.io/intro.md

 - ESCIP is a collaborative initiative dedicated to providing easy access to [Jupyter Notebooks](https://jupyter.org) for chemistry, physics and astronomy education.
-- All content is open source.
-We do apprecite credit to ESCIP whenever possible.
-If you enjoy using ESCIP notebooks please cite us by placing the following link:
+- All content is open source but we do highly apprecite credit to ESCIP.
+Please place this in your notebook if you use outside of this website:
 > Adapted from [ESCIP](https://escip.github.io/)
 ```